University Highlights Public

 “The size of the university will determine the size of lectures”

-While this varies by university, most bachelor degrees will have a mixture of lectures (with a larger number of students) and tutorials (smaller groups going in-depth into problem sets or questions).
-The size of the university will determine the size of lectures, so keep this in mind when applying.
+While this varies by university, most bachelor's degrees will have a mixture of lectures (with a larger number of students) and tutorials (smaller groups delving in-depth into problem sets or questions).
+The size of the university will determine the size of the lectures, so keep this in mind when applying.
 Typically, 30% of your final grade will be determined by essays or coursework, with the remaining 70% determined by exams, where you are generally graded on a ten-point scale.

 I’m convinced!
 Now how do I apply?